Lower bounds on coloring numbers from hardness hypotheses in PCF theory: Abstract

 \section{Abstract}

-We prove that the statement ``for every infinite cardinal $\nu$, every graph with list chromatic $\nu$ has coloring number at most $\beth_\om(\nu)$" proved by Kojman \cite{koj} using the RGCH theorem \cite{sh:460} implies the RGCG theorem via a short forcing argument.
-Similarly, a better upper bound than $\beth_\om(\nu)$ in this statement implies stronger forms of the RGCH theorem hold, whose consistency and the consistency of their negations are wide open.
+We prove that the statement ``for every infinite cardinal $\ku$, every graph with list-chromatic number $\ku$ has coloring number at most $\beth_\om(\ku)$" proved by Kojman \cite{koj} using the RGCH theorem \cite{sh:460} implies the WRGCH theorem, which is a weaker relative of the RGCH, via a short forcing argument.

+Similarly, a better upper bound than $\beth_\om(\ku)$ in this statement implies stronger (consistent) forms of the WRGCH theorem, the consistency of whose negations is wide open.

 Thus, the optimality of Kojman's upper bound is a purely cardinal arithmetic problem, and, as discussed below, is hard to decide.